MustafaKhalaf69/terminal-bot/README.md

 6. put your bot token in the "token" variable in `config.json`

-7. modify `config.json` to your needs (server_id's for bot in "server_id", channel_id's for bot in "channel_id", make bot limited to some servers by changing "public_servers" to false, and limited to some channels by changing "public_channels" to false
+7. modify `config.json` to your needs (server_id's for bot in "server_ids", channel_id's for bot in "channel_ids", make bot limited to some servers by changing "public_servers" to false, and limited to some channels by changing "public_channels" to false

 8. node bot.js